Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 npx @modelcontextprotocol/inspector node server.js

-This opens a browser UI at localhost:5173 where you can call each tool interactively and see the raw JSON responses.
-If get_system_info returns your machine’s stats and calculator returns correct math — your server is good.
+That opens a UI at localhost:5173 where you can call each tool and inspect the raw JSON.
+If get_system_info returns your stats and calculator does the math, the server is good.

-Make sure Bifrost is running, then register your local server via the API:
+With Bifrost running, register the server via the API:

 curl -X POST http://localhost:8080/api/mcp/client \